artsy/jquery-fillwidth-lite/README.md

 ## Contributing

-Please fork the project and submit a pull request with tests.
-Install node modules `npm install` and run tests with `make test`.
+Please fork the project, build the changes `npm run build`, and submit a pull request.

 ## License